Zeolith Glossar

 In the soil, silicon exists almost exclusively in bound form – as a silicate mineral, thus also in zeolite.
 Whether and how much of it is bioavailable to plants largely depends on the pH value and soil activity.
 Active microorganisms can help make bound silicon accessible to plants.

 For animals – especially horses, dogs, and livestock – silicon also plays a role: it supports the formation of connective tissue, bones, fur, hooves, and claws.
 Zeolite as a silicate mineral contains silicon in its natural form.
-The exact bioavailability for animals is still being researched – but it is clear that silicate-rich minerals have been used intuitively in animal husbandry for centuries.
+The exact bioavailability for animals is still being researched – but it is clear that silicate-rich minerals have been intuitively used in animal husbandry for centuries.

 Trace elements

 Trace elements are minerals that plants need only in small quantities – but without which nothing works.
 These include iron, manganese, zinc, copper, boron, and molybdenum.
 A deficiency of trace elements often manifests as discoloration, growth disorders, or poor yields.
-Zeolite and basalt meal contain natural trace elements and release them slowly into the soil – a gentle, natural supplement to the basic supply.
+Zeolite and basalt meal contain natural trace elements and slowly release them into the soil – a gentle, natural supplement to basic supply.

-In short: Natural zeolite is the natural form of the mineral, synthetic zeolite is the industrially produced variant.
+In short: natural zeolite is the natural form of the mineral, synthetic zeolite is the industrially produced variant.
 Both have similar structures but different areas of application.

 T